tri-cods/html-css/lessons.md

 ## Evaluation

-Which of the following options is a relative link?
+Which one of the following options is a relative link?
 - `<a href="https://www.nytimes.com/">The New York Times</a>`
 - `<a href="digitalProject.html">Digital Project</a>`*